BryanSchuetz/mobilizer-testing/README.md

 ###Mobilizer

 A mobile optimized web app for soliciting public outreach to Capitol Hill.
 Intended for those wanting to direct public reaction to congress around a particular piece of legislation currently under debate.
-Just swap in your own content blocks (the legislation, the argument, the talking points, the bacground) and deploy.
+Just swap in your own content blocks (the legislation, the argument, the talking points, the background) and deploy.

 - - - -
 ####Demo